GoogleCloudPlatform/django-demo-app-unicodex/docs/20-setup-sql.md

 To help with the ease of setting up our databases, we'll be moving away form our local terminal and using the [Cloud Shell](https://cloud.google.com/shell/docs/quickstart) for part of this tutorial.
 Cloud Shell is an environment to help us work with managing resources hosted on Google Cloud.

 We *could* run the entire tutorial locally, that would require setting up  the [Cloud SQL Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy), and other configurations.
 Since we don't need to be here for long, we'll use the Cloud Shell.
+It also serves as a way to introduce you to the Cloud Shell!

 To help, we've prefixed all the Cloud Shell commands in this section with "☁️" to remind you this is for Cloud Shell.